 Keep your spirits warm during the cold weather with our guide to the best Dutch winter events, from Dutch Christmas markets, fairs and winter wonderland festivals.

 Winter in Holland can be a cold and unpleasant affair.
 However, the Dutch know how to battle the freezing temperatures by celebrating with some of the warmest and most colorful events.
 The Netherlands in winter is a magical place if you know where to look.
-Expatica looks at some of the best Dutch winter events from Christmas markets, to festivals and fairs that will warm your heart and keep your spirits high.
+Expatica looks at some of the best Dutch winter events from Christmas markets in the Netherlands, to Dutch festivals and fairs that will warm your heart and keep your spirits high.

 Gouda by Candlelight